Pete Wernick: Biography

 In 1986 the Board of the newly formed IBMA (International Bluegrass Music Association) elected Wernick its first president, a position he held until 2001.
+In 2018 he won two IBMA awards: Mentor of the Year, and Best Liner Notes.

-Wernick was one of the members of the short-lived bluegrass supergroup Men with Banjos who Know How to Use Them, a group that included Steve Martin and Earl Scruggs among its other members.
+Wernick was one of the members of the banjo supergroup Men with Banjos who Know How to Use Them, a group that included Steve Martin and Earl Scruggs and 2 others.

-In 2010, the Wernicks became the first Americans to tour in Russia as a bluegrass act, performing at the first annual Russian bluegrass festival in Vologda and Semenkovo, and in St. Petersburg.
+In 2010, the Wernicks became the first Americans to tour in Russia as a bluegrass act, performing at the first annual Russian-American bluegrass festival in Vologda and Semenkovo, and in St. Petersburg.
 The duet has also performed in recent years in Ireland, England, Denmark, Israel, the Czech Republic, Germany, Switzerland, and Holland.

 Wernick is a prominent teacher of bluegrass, having hosted over 200 music camps since 1980 and still conducting several each year.
 After starting as banjo camps, since 1999 the camps have focused mostly on bluegrass jamming for all bluegrass instruments.
 Wernick has produced 10 instructional videos for Homespun and his books "Bluegrass Banjo" and "Bluegrass Songbook" have together sold over a third of a million copies.
 He also co-authored in 1987 with Tony Trischka, the encyclopedic "Masters of the Five String Banjo".
-Since 1999 his website, DrBanjo.com has presented many instruction articles and an Ask Dr. Banjo section.

-In 2010 Wernick created The Wernick Method, a national network of bluegrass teachers he certifies to teach bluegrass jamming.
-As of 2020, Wernick Method teachers have conducted 900 classes in 46 states and 11 countries, registering over 10,000 students.
+In 2010 Wernick created the Wernick Method, a national network of bluegrass teachers he certifies to teach bluegrass jamming.
+As of July 2025, Wernick Method teachers have conducted 1500 classes in 46 states and 13 countries, with student registrations totaling over 17,500.

-Wernick is also a survivor of the United Airlines Flight 232 air disaster.
-He composed a song inspired by that incident, called "A Day In '89 (You Never Know)", however has not released a recording of it yet.
-He showed up for the blugrass festival Winterhawk just days after the crash, having to borrow musical instruments, as his had been destroyed in the crash.
+Wernick is also a survivor of the United Airlines Flight 232 air disaster July 19, 1989.
+He composed a song inspired by that incident, called "A Day In '89 (You Never Know)"; however, he has not released a recording of it yet.
+He showed up for the bluegrass festival Winterhawk two days after the crash, having to use spare musical instruments, as his had not yet been located (both were damaged but restorable).